songbangyan/lwbtn/docs/user-manual/index.rst

 Motivation behind start of development was linked to several on-going projects including some input reading (button handling), each of them demanding little differences in process.

-LwBTN is therefore relatively simple and lightweight, yet it can provide pretty comprehensive processing of your application buttons.
+LwBTN is therefore relatively simple and lightweight, yet it can provide comprehensive processing of your application buttons.

 How it works
 ^^^^^^^^^^^^

-User must define buttons array and pass it to the library.
-Next to that, ``2`` more functions are required:
+User shall define buttons array and pass it to the library.
+Next to that, ``2`` more functions are required at application level:

 * Function to read the architecture button state
-* Function to receive various button events
+* Function to receive various button events from the library to the application

-User shall later periodically call processing function with current system time as simple parameter and get ready to receive various events.
+User shall periodically call processing function with current system time as simple parameter and get ready to receive various events.

 A simple example for win32 is below: